mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

 .. container:: justify

-    The main files and classes that constitute the basis of the code are defined.
+    Here, the five files that constitute the basis of the code are created.
+These files will be progressively filled.

 Presentation
 ------------

 .. container:: justify

-    The Python code will be divided into five classes:
+    The Python code performing the molecular simulations will be divided into five classes:

     - *InitializeSimulation*
     - *Outputs*